What is Alcohol Addiction?

 Psychology of Alcohol Addiction

-Addiction – as distinct from dependence – is a psychological phenomenon, and as noted above the incredible diversity and complexity of human psychology means that there is no one universal “roadmap” to alcohol addiction: each addict comes to develop the condition in their own way and for their own reasons (though of course there may be similarities between individual case histories).
+Addiction – as distinct from dependence – is a psychological phenomenon, and as noted above the incredible diversity and complexity of human psychology means that there is no one universal “roadmap” to alcohol addiction: each addict comes to develop the condition in their own way and for their own reasons.
 What drives one person to engage repeatedly in detrimental alcohol consumption may differ significantly from the motives of another.
 This is one reason why psychotherapy is key in addiction treatment: getting to the bottom of such motives, and addressing them, can be a complex activity requiring very different approaches from one patient to another.

 Call our admissions line 24 hours a day to get help.